scantist-ossops-m2/django-anymail/docs/esps/brevo.rst

 "Try It!".
 The `webhooks management APIs`_ and `inbound events list API`_ can be helpful for diagnosing inbound issues.

+.. versionchanged:: 10.3

+    Older Anymail versions used an inbound webhook URL containing "sendinblue" rather than "brevo".
+The old URL will still work, but is deprecated.
+See :ref:`brevo-rename` below.

 .. _Inbound parsing webhooks:
     https://developers.brevo.com/docs/inbound-parse-webhooks